Someone once told Will Ersland, “The horses and people in your paintings have great action—even when they’re standing still!"

 Ersland sees himself as a visual journalist.
 “My paintings record a moment in time,” he says.
 “They are cropped the way I see the action, and each brush stroke is laid down with confidence and purpose based on my academic background and decades of drawing and painting.”

 Ersland’s use of short, flat, planar brush strokes to highlight rounded shapes strikes me as an effective and unique element of his style.

 “My style is dictated by the medium—acrylic paints—which dry very fast,” he explained.
 “I don’t even try to blend them.
-Instead, I build up form by starting with the darkest values and layering on the lightest values, usually following the form of the object with my brush strokes.To read more, a subscription is needed: Click here to subscribe
+Instead, I build up form by starting with the darkest values and layering on the lightest values, usually following the form of the object with my brush strokes.To read more, a subscription is required.
+Log in or click here to subscribe.